mongodb/docs/source/includes/get-chart-data-details.rst

-.. important:: Data Table Differs from Chart Visualization
+.. important:: Table Differs from Chart Visualization

-   Some configuration options you see reflected on a chart visualization are not applied to the data table.
+   Some configuration options you see reflected on a chart visualization are not applied to the table.
 The :guilabel:`Chart Data` table displays underlying data retrieved with your full aggregation pipeline, and not all Chart Builder configuration options apply aggregation stages.
 Review your data to